An Dialog etre Arzur Roe d'an Bretounet ha Guynglaff: Influence

 There is much evidence, of varying reliability, that prophetic verses ascribed to one Gwenc'hlan, thought to be identical with Guynglaff, were in circulation in 19th-century Brittany both in manuscript and oral form.
 These prophecies probably derive from the Dialog.

 Manuscript and editions

-The only surviving manuscript of the poem (Rennes, Bibliothèque Métropole MS 1007) dates from 1716.
+The only surviving manuscript of the poem dates from 1716, it can be found at the Rennes Métropole library (MS 1007).
 Its redactor, Louis Le Pelletier, took his text from a manuscript of 1619, though he added variant readings from a second, probably older, manuscript.
 Both of these manuscripts are believed to be at some distance from the original, and in consequence the text has been badly corrupted.
 Le Pelletier's manuscript disappeared in the 18th century, leaving the world with no knowledge of the poem apart from a few references by Le Pelletier and his contemporaries, but it was rediscovered by Francis Gourvil in 1924 in the Château de Keromnès, Locquénolé, Finistère.

 The poem was edited first in 1929 by René Largillière, with a French translation.
 The Breton text alone was printed again in 1941 and 1994 in Breton journals.
 In 1999 the Breton text was published with an English translation: